- Dame Valarie Urdayne–Paragon of the Warden Order

 - To utterly destroy any invading forces

 - To provide military aid to leaders they find worthy in Azkon.
-(Thorn has benefitted from having a presence of three granges)

-Relationships with other Northern Houses
+Relationships with other Great Houses